benvaljean/benvaljean.github.io/_posts/2010-01-29-Setting_up_Mirroring_in_SQL_Server_(MSSQL).markdown

 <br>See also: [http://msdn.microsoft.com/en-us/library/ms190456.aspx How to: Create a Mirroring Endpoint for Windows Authentication (Transact-SQL)]

 ===Enable Mirroring===
 Mirroring is configured through setting up a 'partner' on each database.
 The mirror databases' will have the principal as its partner and vica-verca.
 Each database also has the witness configured.
-The 'partner' parameter has no option to specify whether it is the pricipal or the mirror in the mirroring configuration, it ithe order in which the T-SQL is applied that determines this.
+The 'partner' parameter has no option to specify whether it is the principal or the mirror in the mirroring configuration, it is the order in which the T-SQL is applied that determines this.
 The first to receive the <tt>alter database</tt> command will become the mirror, the second will become the master.

 An FQDN must be used as shown in the following T-SQL statements.
 The preferable way to achieve this is to setup the necessary internal DNS records.
 The hosts file can be used as an alternative but the default domain DNS suffix is not referenced by these commands.